Common Privacy Mistakes and How to Avoid Them

 - Stay informed about the latest privacy threats and best practices.

-- Be proactive about protecting your data, rather than relying solely on companies or platforms to do it for you.
+- Be proactive about protecting your data, rather than reactive.

 Final Thoughts